 Whisk egg whites and sweetener in a medium bowl.

 Set bowl over a saucepan of hot water over low heat.
 Beat with a hand mixer on low speed for 5 minutes, then at medium speed until mixture is warm to touch, about 6 minutes.
 Remove bowl from the saucepan of warm water and beat on high speed until mixture is cool.

 - Using a rounded tablespoon of batter for each cookie, place batter on prepared baking sheets.
 Be sure there is at least 1 inch between mounds of batter.
 If necessary, shape into mounds using fingers.

 - Bake 23 to 25 minutes or until set and very light brown.
 Cookies should be soft inside.
 Transfer to a rack.
 Cool completely.

 - Melt chocolate in a small, deep bowl over nearly simmering water.
 Stir until smooth.
 Allow to cool slightly--3-5 minutes.

 - Place cookies on a sheet of parchment and drizzle with melted chocolate using a spoon or a pastry bag.

-- Refrigerate cookies in one layer uncovered for about 20 minutes.
+Refrigerate cookies in one layer uncovered for about 20 minutes to allow chocolate to solidify.
 Transfer to a shallow covered container and store, covered in the refrigerator.
 These cookies keep about 4 days.
 Serve at room temperature.